kregg34/RSA/README.md

-## RSA Chat Room
+## RSA Implementation

-Creating an RSA secured chat room.
-Messages that are sent will be encrypted with the RSA public key cryptosystem.
+An implementation of RSA public key cryptography in Java.